Tips for planning your trip to the CNE

 When planning your trip to the CNE, check out the rides with our sneak preview of what to expect.
 Love to scream?
 These ones will leave you exhilarated!

-Himalaya, the Blitzer, and Sky Ride are some of the wildest rides.
+Himalaya and Sky Ride are some of the wildest rides.
 Here’s a closer look at some of the others offered:

-- Star Dancer: This is a guaranteed thrill ride not just for riders, but also for spectators.
+• Star Dancer: This is a guaranteed thrill ride not just for riders, but also for spectators.
 Prepare to be dazzled with its over-the-top spinning motion and state-of-the-art light features.
 At more than 21 metres (70 feet) high, with a full 360-degree loop, this is an intense twirling ride.

-- The CNE Classics: Fans of the Ex come back year after year for these rides that make your stomach drop.
+• The CNE Classics: Fans of the Ex come back year after year for these rides that make your stomach drop.
 From the Swing Tower, to the Mega Drop, and much more, these ones are for the thrill seekers.
 All of them are included in the CNE’s Ride All Day pass.

-- The Family Favourites: If you’re headed to the CNE with the kids, it’s the perfect chance to revisit some of your own childhood favourites like the classic Ferris Wheel, Bumper Cars, Keeps, Merry Go Round, Dragon Coaster and more.
+• The Family Favourites: If you’re headed to the CNE with the kids, it’s the perfect chance to revisit some of your own childhood favourites like the classic Ferris Wheel, Bumper Cars, Keeps, Merry Go Round, Dragon Coaster and more.

-- Games: The full CNE experience isn’t complete without visiting the Midway and winning a few (or many) plush characters to take home.
+• Games: The full CNE experience isn’t complete without visiting the Midway and winning a few (or many) plush characters to take home.
 With dozens of classic carnival games like Ring-A-Bottle, Hoop Shots, Skee Ball, FunBall, Whac-A-Mole and much more, kids and adults alike will delight in trying to win some of the available prizes.

 Attend your favourite shows at the CNE

-- Be amazed by the agile performances of the Superdogs.
+• Be amazed by the agile performances of the Superdogs.

 Exciting attractions for the entire family

-- Daily kid-friendly entertainment and activities will delight the young ones at CNE Kids’ World.
+• Daily kid-friendly entertainment and activities will delight the young ones at CNE Kids’ World

-- Shop for arts and crafts, deals from outlet stores, international pavilion merchandise and so many great gift ideas.
+• Shop for arts and crafts, deals from outlet stores, international pavilion merchandise and so many great gift ideas.

 Get your tastebuds ready for all the delicious food at the CNE

-Over one million people visit the Toronto Star Food Building at the CNE, where visitors can pick between local restaurants serving cuisines from around the world that fit every taste and budget.
+Yes, you’ll find popular treats such as BeaverTails, corn dogs and Tiny Tom Donuts and of course, food unique to the CNE.
+The CNE also has various options for healthy food.
+Over one million people visit the Food Building at the CNE, where visitors can pick between local restaurants serving cuisines from around the world that fit every taste and budget.
 You can even find menu options that are vegan, raw and halal.
-Here’s some of the food that you’ll find:

-The Toronto Star Food Building is located west of the GO/TTC Gate and just north of BMO Field.
-If you need help navigating the grounds, use the CNE planning tool.
+Don’t miss Food Building Special Offers.
+The Food Building is located west of the GO/TTC Gate and just north of BMO Field.